ldtteam/MinecoloniesWiki/source/workers/stonemason.md

     <div class="col">
       <p class="traitp">Creativity</p>
       <p class="traits">Dexterity</p>
-      <p><a href="../buildings/stonemason">StoneMason</a></p>
+      <p><a href="../buildings/stonemason">Stonemason's Hut</a></p>
     </div>
   </div>
 </div>

 The Stonemason is part of your colony’s crafting line.
-The Stonemason can craft items and blocks made entirely out of cobblestone, stone, andesite, diorite, granite, sandstones, and/or ores (no quartz, purpur, endstone, or ingots).
+The Stonemason can craft items and blocks made entirely out of cobblestone, stone, andesite, diorite, granite, prismarine, sandstones, and/or ores (no quartz, purpur, endstone, or ingots).
 The Stonemason will only make items when they have been taught the recipes, receive a request for an item, and have the needed materials.

 **Note:** The Stonemason can only learn a set number of recipes based on their hut level.
 So: